julienchastang/Unidata-Dockerfiles/ams2016/README/README.md

 # Preamble<a id="orgheadline1"></a>

-The following instructions describe how to configure a [Microsoft Azure VM](https://azure.microsoft.com) serving data with the [LDM](http://www.unidata.ucar.edu/software/ldm/), [TDS](http://www.unidata.ucar.edu/software/thredds/current/tds/), and [RAMADDA](http://sourceforge.net/projects/ramadda/).
-This document assumes you have access to Azure resources though these instructions should be fairly similar on other cloud providers (e.g., Amazon).
-They also assume familiarity with Unix, Docker, and Unidata technology in general.
-You must have `sudo` priviliges on the Azure host which will hopfully be provided to you be default.
+This guide describes how to configure the [LDM](http://www.unidata.ucar.edu/software/ldm/), [TDS](http://www.unidata.ucar.edu/software/thredds/current/tds/), and [RAMADDA](http://sourceforge.net/projects/ramadda/) on a [Microsoft Azure VM](https://azure.microsoft.com).
+The document assumes you have access to Azure resources though these instructions should be fairly similar on other cloud providers (e.g., Amazon).
+They also require familiarity with Unix, Docker, and Unidata technology in general.
+You must have `sudo` priviliges on the Azure host which will hopefully be available you.
 You must be comfortable entering commands at the Unix command line.
-We will be using Docker images defined at the [Unidata-Dockerfiles repository](https://github.com/Unidata/Unidata-Dockerfiles) in addition to a configuration specifically planned for AMS 2016 demonstrations  project [AMS 2016 demonstrations  project](https://github.com/Unidata/Unidata-Dockerfiles/tree/master/ams2016).
+We will be using Docker images defined at the [Unidata-Dockerfiles repository](https://github.com/Unidata/Unidata-Dockerfiles) in addition to a configuration specifically planned for an [AMS 2016 demonstrations  project](https://github.com/Unidata/Unidata-Dockerfiles/tree/master/ams2016).

 # Quick Start<a id="orgheadline2"></a>

-In order to understand what you are doing, it is best read the complete contents of this document and follow the instructions herein.
-And if there are problems you will be able to reason about the errors.
-However, if you are champing at the bit, you can run the following commands to quickly get you going.
+In order to best understand this configuratation process, it is recommmended to read the complete contents of this document and follow the instructions starting in the next section.
+If there are problems you will be able to reason about the errors.
+However, if you are eager to get started, you can follow this quick start section.

 -   `git clone https://github.com/Unidata/Unidata-Dockerfiles`
 -   [Download and install](https://docs.docker.com/machine/install-machine/) `docker-machine`
--   Run the `Unidata-Dockerfiles/ams2016/unicloud-1.sh` script (this will take few minutes).
+-   Run the `Unidata-Dockerfiles/ams2016/unicloud-1.sh` script (this will take few minutes) to create the Docker host on Azure.
 See the [section on Azure](#orgtarget1) for more information.

 For example,

-    unicloud-1.sh --azure-host "unidata-server" --azure-subscription-id "3.14" \
+    unicloud-1.sh --azure-host <azure-host> --azure-subscription-id "3.14" \
                   --azure-subscription-cert "/path/to/mycert.pem"

 Now you are ready to do additional configuration on the new Docker host: